Frequently-Asked Questions

 You can call the Will County Supervisor of Assessments Office at (815) 740-4707 or you can send us a message using our Web Contact Form.The Will County Supervisor of Assessments Office's hours of operatation are from 8:30 AM to 4:30 PM, Monday through Friday.
 The Will County SOA Office is closed on weekends and holidays.

-12) Do I need to create an account on this website in order to file an Appeal?
+12) Do I need to create an account on this website in order to file a Complaint?

-In order to submit yor appeal electronically using this website, you must create a user account.
-Click here to Register a new User Account.
-Otherwise, you can send your appeal to our office via postal mail.
+In order to submit your complaint electronically using this website, you must create a user account.
+Otherwise, you can send your complaint to our office via postal mail or walk into our office and submit your complaint during our hours of operation.

 13) I have an account, but I forgot my Password.
 What should I do?